ronheywood/PiTrac/Documentation/Raspberry Pi Setup and Configuration.md

   - We typically have a separate server that we use both from the Pi and also from a PC running Visual Studio that is used to help debugging.
   - It’s wise to think of the Pi as a temporary, write-only device that could be erased at any time.

-**Standard Setup:**
+### Standard Setup

+#### Environment
 1. Create a secure, static-safe environment to run your Pi’s on.
 3D-Printing the two Pi-Side “Floors” from the plans on github is one way to provide this environment, and you’ll need to print them at some point anyway.
+#### Operating System
 2. Raspian O/S and Pi Initialization
-   1. Start with the Pi powered off (unplugged).
+   a.
+Start with the Pi powered off (unplugged).
 Have a Cat5/6 cable that is connected to your local network plugged in if possible.
-   2. On a PC, connect a Micro SD card via USB to use to boot the Pi for the first time.
+   b.
+On a PC, connect a Micro SD card via USB to use to boot the Pi for the first time.
       1. Use a 64GB card so we have room to expand
-   3. Install and run the [RPi Imager utility](https://www.raspberrypi.com/software/)
+   c.
+Install and run the [RPi Imager utility](https://www.raspberrypi.com/software/)
-   4. Select Pi 4 or 5 for the device depending on what you have, for Operating System choose the 64-bit OS.
+   d.
+Select Pi 4 or 5 for the device depending on what you have, for Operating System choose the 64-bit OS.
 Make sure the “Storage” is pointing to the MicroSD card (and not something like your hard-drive\!), as it will be overwritten entirely.
 Hit NEXT.
-   5. Answer “EDIT SETTING” when asked if you want to apply customisations
+   e.
+Answer “EDIT SETTING” when asked if you want to apply customisations
       1. If you are American, ignore the clearly-incorrect spelling of “customization.” ;)
       2. In the GENERAL tab,:
          1. Select a hostname that will easily distinguish between the two Pi’s in the system, such as rsp01, rsp02, etc.